WhatsApp Social Engineering

 A Quiet Afternoon

 It's a slow Wednesday afternoon.
-Alice is catching up on routine tasks at her home office, working for Meridian Analytics.
+Alice is catching up on routine tasks at her home office.
 Her phone buzzes with a new WhatsApp message.

 -